ibm-cloud-docs/billing-usage/billing-faq.md

 {: #pay-invoice}
 {: faq}

-Use the [Payments](/billing/payments) page in the {{site.data.keyword.cloud}} console to make a one-time payment and to manage your payment methods for recurring monthly charges.
+Use the [Payments](/billing/payments) page in the {{site.data.keyword.cloud_notm}} console to make a one-time payment and to manage your payment methods for recurring monthly charges.
 Or for some account types, you manage payments by going to [{{site.data.keyword.IBM}} Billing](https://myibm.ibm.com/billing/).
-For details, see [Managing payments](docs/billing-usage?topic=billing-usage-linkedusage).
+For more information, see [Managing payments](/docs/billing-usage?topic=billing-usage-linkedusage).

+To make your payment outside of the console, complete these steps:
+1. Go to [Invoices](https://cloud.ibm.com/billing/invoices), and log in with the same IBMid and password that you use to log in to {{site.data.keyword.cloud_notm}}.
+1. Select **Pay** for the invoice that is to be paid.
+1. Select the credit card option or ACH.
+1. Enter your credit card information or ACH, and click **Pay**.

+   An option to save this information for future use is available.
+   {: note}

+A confirmation and a transaction number is displayed when the transaction is complete.

+The credit card payment option is available only for the US and Canada.
+{: note}

 ## Why didn't my credit card process?
 {: #addcard}